VIDA-NYU/domain-discovery-d4/README.md

   ] <args>
 ```

-The first four commands are required for transforming the input datasets into the internal format that is used by the algorithm.
+The first four commands are required for transforming the input datasets into the internal format that is used by D4.

 ### Data Preparation